apache/accumulo-website/_docs-2/development/iterators.md

 As mentioned, instances of iterators may be torn down inside the server transparently.
-When a complex collection of iterators is performing some advanced functionality, they will not be torn down until a Key-Value pair is returned out of the "stack" of iterators (and added into the batch of Key-Values to be returned to the caller).
+When a complex collection of iterators is performing some advanced functionality, they will not be torn down until a Key-Value pair is returned out of the "stack" of iterators (and added into the batch of Key-Values to be returned to the caller), or the iterator is yielded.
 Being torn down means that the iterator stack is recreated as new instances with the original options, and then it is seeked from where it left off.
-References to the old instances are removed and the objects are lazily garbage collected by the JVM.

 It's important to note that no state is preserved when an iterator is torn down and recreated.
 The iterator stack is completely re-initialized with the original options, and any state that was